-Job sites become a more dangerous place when cranes are being run; there are many associated injuries.
-We’ve dealt with virtually all types of crane-related injuries, so you’ll be represented by a team of workers’ compensation lawyers that has handled:
+Job sites become exponentially more dangerous when cranes are involved.
+Often the injuries caused in crane accidents are catastrophic.
+We’ve dealt with virtually all types of crane-related accidents, so you’ll be represented by a team which has handled:

 - Injuries from debris knocked loose by cranes